Book a call with admissions

 When Should I See a Psychiatrist?

 Mental health is incredibly important to a person’s overall well-being.
 When mental health issues are ignored or left untreated, they can lead to serious physical, emotional, and social consequences.
 Although mental health disorders are highly treatable, many people struggling with their mental health go a long time between developing symptoms and receiving appropriate treatment and support.
-Seeking professional psychiatric treatment for a mental health condition can make a big difference by saving a person and their loved ones from stress, developing more serious symptoms, and reducing the likelihood of problems with work, family, school, and substance misuse.
+Seeking professional psychiatric treatment for a mental health condition can make a significant difference by saving a person and their loved ones from stress, developing more serious symptoms, and reducing the likelihood of problems with work, family, school, and substance misuse.
 In some cases, untreated mental illness can also lead to suicidal thoughts or actions.
 Therefore, it is important to seek help as soon as possible.
 The sooner mental health conditions and symptoms are addressed, the sooner you will feel better.

-1. When You No Longer Feel Like Yourself
+1. You No Longer Feel Like Yourself

-3. When You’re Having Trouble Concentrating
+3. You are Having Trouble Concentrating

-4. When You’re Feeling Hopeless
+4. You are Feeling Hopeless

 • Believing that nothing will ever get better

-• Feeling like you can’t see a future for yourself
+• Feeling like you canโ€™t see a future for yourself

 • Not wanting to do anything or be around anyone

-5. When You’re Self-Harming
+5. Self-Harming Behaviors

-6. When You’re Grieving
+6. You are Grieving

 Grief is a normal, but extremely challenging human experience.
-If you’re grieving, it’s important to talk to someone.
-Grief can be extremely overwhelming, and it’s not something you should have to deal with on your own.
+If you are grieving, itโ€™s important to talk to someone.
+Grief can be extremely overwhelming, and it is not something you should have to deal with on your own.

-7. When You’re Feeling Excessively Anxious
+7. You are Feeling Excessively Anxious

-If you’re having suicidal thoughts, it’s important to get help immediately.
-Having suicidal thoughts is more common than you might think, but it’s crucial that you seek help.
+If you are having suicidal thoughts, it is important to get help immediately.
+Having suicidal thoughts is more common than you might think, but it is crucial that you seek help.
 You should not try to deal with feelings of hopelessness on your own.

 How a Psychiatrist Can Help